Bekaboo/dropbar.nvim/README.md

 window id, and the cursor position.

-We have seen a simple example of a custom source in the [default config of `opts.bar.sources`](#bar) where the second source is set to a table with its field `get_symbols` set to a function that gets symbols from either the markdown, LSP, or treesitter sources to achieve fall-back behavior.
+We have seen a simple example of a custom source in the [default config of `opts.bar.sources`](#bar) where the second source is set to a combination of lsp/treesitter/markdown sources using the `utils.source.fallback()` factory function, which simply returns a table containing a `get_symbols()` function where each source passed to `utils.source.fallback()` is queried and the first non-empty result get from the sources is returned as the result of the combined source.

 Here is another example of a custom source that will always return two symbols saying 'Hello' and 'dropbar' with highlights `'hl-Keyword'` and `'hl-Title'`